Assassin's Creed Rogue: Plot

 Cast adrift, Shay is found by Colonel George Monro (Graham J. Cuthbertson), who saves him and leaves him in the care of Templar sympathizers in New York.
 After recovering in 1756, Shay cleans out Assassin-allied gangs that are extorting the citizenry, catching Monro's attention, who convinces Shay that he can improve the lives of others.
 Upon retaking his ship, the Morrigan, from the Assassins, and recruiting Christopher Gist (Richard M. Dumont) as his quartermaster, Shay agrees to assist his newfound Templar allies.
 After the Assassins kill Monro to steal back the manuscript, Shay realizes the Brotherhood has not given up the search for Precursor temples, and begins hunting down its members, becoming a high-ranking Templar in the process.

 Over the following three years, Shay kills the Assassins Kesegowaase (Danny Blanco-Hall), Adéwalé, Hope Jensen (Patricia Summersett), and Louis-Joseph Gaultier de La Vérendrye (Marcel Jeannin), leaving only two prominent members of the Colonial Brotherhood: Achilles and his second-in-command, Liam O'Brien (Julian Casey), once Shay's best friend.
-Shay and the Templar Grand Master Haytham Kenway (Adrian Hough) pursue the Assassins to the Arctic, where another Precursor temple has been located.
+In 1760, Shay and the Templar Grand Master Haytham Kenway (Adrian Hough) pursue the Assassins to the Arctic, where another Precursor temple has been located.
 After eliminating the Assassin expedition, Shay and Haytham enter the temple to find Liam and Achilles, who have realized that the artifacts are a means to stabilize the world, not a weapon to control it.
 During the confrontation, the artifact is accidentally destroyed, triggering another earthquake.
-As the four escape, Shay and Liam duel and the latter is fatally injured, while Haytham overpowers Achilles.
+As the four escape, Shay fatally injures Liam in a duel while Haytham overpowers Achilles.
 Shay persuades Haytham to spare Achilles, to ensure knowledge of the Temples is not lost, so the Assassins will not pursue them again.
 Haytham agrees, but cripples Achilles.

 Tasked by Haytham to recover the Precursor box from the Assassins, Shay spends the next sixteen years tracking it down.
 In 1776, with Benjamin Franklin's help, Shay infiltrates the Palace of Versailles in France and kills the Assassin Charles Dorian to obtain the box.
 He reaffirms his commitment to the Templar cause, and suggests that the Templars should soon start their own revolution in response to the Assassins' recent actions in America.

-In the modern-day, the player is an unnamed Abstergo Entertainment employee tasked with researching Shay's memories.
-During their investigation, the player inadvertently trips a hidden memory file that infects the Animus servers.
-Abstergo is placed in lockdown, and the player must clean the Animus servers by living out Shay's memories.

-Juhani Otso Berg (Andreas Apergis), a senior Templar, orders the player to upload Shay's memories to the Assassin servers, to weaken their resolve.
+In the present, Juhani Otso Berg (Andreas Apergis), a senior Templar, orders the player to upload Shay's memories to the Assassin servers, to weaken their resolve.
 The Brotherhood responds by cutting off communications.
 In a mid-credits scene, Berg thanks the player for their help, and gives them a choice: join the Templars, or die.
 The player's decision is not revealed.